 Sunpentown Portable Hand Warmer or the RoadPro 12v Space heater.
 Which goes to show that the only heaters that we know of that actually run off battery power, are those made for use in vehicles that run off a car battery.
 But even then, they only run effectively while the car is running.
 You just can't get much heat off of a battery, even a 1/2 kilowatt heater would quickly drain a car battery in no time.
 You'll find that most "battery operated heaters" simply mean that the fan is battery operated possibly, if that.

 12 Volt Battery Powered Heater

 Having a portable heat source is convenient when extra heat is needed in a small area.
 There are many styles and price ranges of portable heaters.
 Most customers purchase the electric version instead of one that uses fuel to operate; such as radiant patio heaters or something similar.
-However, the electric powered heater is becoming a popular alternative.
+However, the electric powered heater, or even DYI Solar heaters are becoming a popular alternative.

 The use of a small extension cord with an electric model could result in fire because the unit may overheat.
 Manufacturers usually recommend plugging this unit directly into the wall socket.
 If a longer cord is necessary, a heavy-duty extension cord made from 14-gauge or higher wire should be used.

 When purchasing battery operated (electric) portable heaters, the size of the area in which it will be used should be considered.
 If the space heater is not large or powerful enough to heat the area, it may need to be run on high constantly.
 This reduces the cost-effective feature of this product.
 If the unit is too large, consumers may continually be too hot, increasing their level of frustration.
 Reading the intended room dimensions on the product packaging will result in a smart purchase.